rigetti/pyquil/docs/source/advanced_usage.rst

 Network endpoints for the Rigetti Forest infrastructure and information pertaining to QPU access are stored in a pair of configuration files.
 These files are located by default at ``~/.qcs_config`` and ``~/.forest_config``.
 The location can be changed by setting the environment variables ``QCS_CONFIG`` or ``FOREST_CONFIG`` to point to the new location.

-When running on a QMI, the values in these configuration files are automatically managed so as to point to the correct endpoints.
+When running on a QMI, the configuration files are automatically managed so as to point to the correct endpoints.

+Authentication credentials for Forest server are read from ``~/.qcs/user_auth_token``.
+You may download user auth credentials at https://qcs.rigetti.com/auth/token.
+When running on a QMI, authentication credentials are read from ``~/.qcs/qmi_auth_token``.

 When running locally, configuration files are not necessary.
 Thus, the average user will not have to do any work to get their configuration files set up.

 If for some reason you want to use an atypical configuration, you may need to modify these files.